ThinkingJoules/smdiff/spec.md

 ## 1. Executive Summary

 **SMDIFF** is a binary delta encoding format designed for efficient representation and transmission of differences between two related data sets (source and target).
-It is inspired by and translatable between the VCDIFF (RFC 3284) format, aiming to provide a simpler and potentially more compact alternative.
+It is inspired by and translatable between the VCDIFF (RFC 3284) [1] format, aiming to provide a simpler and potentially more compact alternative.

 ## 2. Conventions

-The basic data unit is a byte.
+> The basic data unit is a byte.
 For portability, SMDIFF shall limit a byte to its lower eight bits even on machines with larger bytes.
 The bits in a byte are ordered from right to left so that the least significant bit (LSB) has value 1, and the most significant bit (MSB), has value 128.

+[1]

-For purposes of exposition in this document, we adopt the convention that the LSB is numbered 0, and the MSB is numbered 7.
+> For purposes of exposition in this document, we adopt the convention that the LSB is numbered 0, and the MSB is numbered 7.
 Bit numbers never appear in the encoded format itself.

+[1]

-SMDIFF employs two variable-length integer encoding types, derived from the varint format used in Protocol Buffers.
+SMDIFF employs two variable-length integer encoding types, both are specified from their use in Protocol Buffers.
 This scheme efficiently represents signed integers in a compact manner, especially for smaller values.
-There is a u-varint (normal protocol buffer spec), and an i-varint.
+There is a u-varint [2], and an i-varint [3].

 The i-varint format utilizes the concept of zig-zag encoding to map signed integers to unsigned values.
 This transformation allows negative numbers to be encoded efficiently alongside positive ones.